asmodeus812/elearning/cracking-coding-interview/2-big-o-notation.md

 4. 1 -> found target

-When we see a problem space where the solution space divides the data by two, it is more often than not a log (of base 2) of n.
+When we see a problem space where the solution space divides the data by two, it is more often than not a base two log of the input n - `log(n)`

 If the problem space was divided by 4 or 8 or 16 times instead on each step, then our log base would be either 4, 8 or 16.
-For example log4(16) will be 2, meaning that we can find solution in 2 steps instead of 4 (see example above)
+For example `log4(16)` will be 2, meaning that we can find solution in 2 steps instead of 4 (see example above)

-Note that the base of the log, does not matter, the complexity will still be log of some base of the number of input arguments, could be log10(n) or log4(10) etc.
+Note that the base of the log, does not matter, the complexity will still be log of some base of the number of input arguments, could be `log10(n) or log4(10)` etc. The reason it does not matter, is because the curve described by log, is still the same, no matter the base of the logarithm, remember that big O does not evaluate absolute run time & space complexity, rather it describes scaling

 What the log describes is the type of scaling in relation to the input, we are not looking for which log base produces a smaller / better absolute value of